The Bowery (song): Description

 I'll never go there anymore!

 Although the Bowery neighbourhood of New York City was where theater life flourished from about 1860 to 1875, by the 1880s it had become a sordid district.
-The experience of the singer is described in part by the Village Voice newspaper:
+The experience of the singer is described in part by the Village Voice:

 He's [the singer] buttonholed by a grifter and conned by a shopkeeper before entering "a concert hall," where he starts a row because he thinks "A New Coon in Town" is directed at him.
 Bye-bye rube: "A man called a bouncer attended to me./I'll never go there any more."

 Lyrics

 History

-The Producer / playwright / lyricist, Charles H. Hoyt (1849–1900), collaborated on at least 11 musicals with conductor / composer Percy Gaunt (1852–1896).
+The producer/playwright/lyricist Charles H. Hoyt (1849–1900) collaborated on at least 11 musicals with conductor/composer Percy Gaunt (1852–1896).
 Hoyt, who has been called the Father of American Farce, developed a style in his musicals based upon fast action, outrageous situations, witty dialogue, dancing, acrobatics, and singing.
 The meager plot of A Trip to Chinatown did not remain constant during its long run but varied with changes in novelty acts, songs, characters, and lines.
 One constant was The Bowery, which had been interpolated initially to shore up the musical's appeal.
 The strategy proved successful, and The Bowery became a major factor in the show's success.
 It was introduced on Broadway by comic Harry Conor.
-A Trip to Chinatown ran for 650 performances and set a Broadway record which would stand for 20 years.
-The Bowery sold more than a million copies of sheet music and has remained a familiar song.
+A Trip to Chinatown ran for 650 performances and set a Broadway record that stood for 20 years.
+The Bowery sold more than 1 million copies of sheet music and has remained a familiar song.